 The same thing applies to the camera.
 It may be turned off by default as soon as you join a meeting, so just click the camera icon in the taskbar to turn it on.
 If an error message pops up saying that the video can’t be started when you click the button, the problem is with your PC’s settings.
 To fix this Zoom issue on Windows 10, go to the Camera settings and make sure the toggle under the “Allow apps to access your camera” section is on.

 In case you have multiple cameras (like your laptop’s and a separate webcam), mics, or speaker systems (like speakers and headphones), make sure you selected the right one in the settings.
 Go to Settings in Zoom and then Video or Audio to select the right device.

 Zoom issue #2: Zoombombing

 Did an unexpected visitor join one of your meetings and started sharing filthy images and videos?
 If so, you’re not alone.
-Zoom has a major security issue that allows this to happen.
+One of the biggest Zoom issues is a security flaw that allows this to happen.
 It’s become so frequent, it even has a name — Zoombombing.

 There are a few methods you can use to make sure something like this doesn’t happen to you.
 The first one is to update your Zoom app to the latest version.
 Zoom has implemented a few new security measures recently that more or less prevent Zoombombing altogether.
 In addition to a Zoom meeting’s ID, you now also need a password to get into a meeting.
 Additionally, all attendees are placed in a waiting room first and can then join the meeting once the host lets them in.